 Understanding the New Jersey Divorce Process

 Divorce can be a long and complicated process.
-Though the exact steps you (and your attorney) will take to obtain a divorce can vary based on your individual situation and legal goals, here's a brief overview of what's involved:
+Though the exact steps you (and your divorce attorney) will take to obtain a divorce can vary based on your individual situation and legal goals, here's a brief overview of what's involved:

 - One spouse (the plaintiff) files a divorce complaint.